Er, Too Much Coverage?

 Lungs and Plants

 As a third grader I distinctly remember my teacher telling our class about how it was bad to smoke because the smoke would make your lungs filthy.
 She used her aunt as an example.
 It seems that this aunt was a heavy smoker.
 One day this aunt was eating popcorn and accidently inhaled a piece.
-About 6 months or so after she inhaled it she coughed it up and it looked like a little piece of tar.
-Funny how some stories stay with you.
+About 6 months or so after she inhaled it she coughed it up and it looked like a little piece of tar. … Continue reading this article “Lungs and Plants”

 Pigmented Mulch in Paradise